Health Indicator Report of Sex Ratio at Birth

 The expected sex ratio at birth (male to female) is 1.05, or 5% more males born than females.
 Population growth is, in part, related to the number of live male children.
 Numerous studies have reported changes in the ratio of males to females at birth; many of the studies have found a reduction in male relative to female births in different countries throughout the world.

-DefinitionThe sex ratio at birth is the comparison of male births to female births.
+DefinitionThe sex ratio at birth is the comparison of male births to female births (term singletons only).
 The expected sex ratio at birth (male to female) is 1.05, or 5% more males born than females.

-NumeratorNumber of live male births in a specific period of time; number of live female births in a specific period of time.
+NumeratorNumber of live male births in a specific period of time

-DenominatorTotal number of live births in a specific period of time.
+DenominatorNumber of live female births in a specific period of time

 What Is Being Done?The Office of Vital Records and Statistics at the Utah Department of Health records all birth records along with their associated sex.